Swagbucks Review | Is Swagbucks Legit?

-They do not have an established reward schedule for searches, so it’s hard to predict how many points you’d earn.
-Typically, users earn a few SBs here and there throughout a routine day of web searching.
+They don’t have an established reward schedule for searches, so it’s hard to predict how many points you’d earn.
+Typically, users earn a few SBs here and there throughout a routine day of searching the web.

 If you love playing games on your smartphone while standing in line or during movie previews, you could be earning SBs while you play.

 In some cases, you can generate 12 to 15 SBs per dollar spent on games.
-You will need to turn off ad blockers and keep your Flash Player updated.
+You will need to turn off ad blockers and keep your Flash Player updated, however.

 Some of the more lucrative ways to earn SBs require more time and thought.
 The “Discover Deals” program, for example, rewards you for trying new products or opening new credit card accounts.

 With programs like this, you have to be sure you’re not buying something only for the rewards.
 But if you’ve already been considering a new credit card or trying a new meal delivery service, Swagbucks can turn these choices into some cash back.

 Some offers generate a few thousand SBs, which would translate into some noticeable cash in your account.